 Our agricultural industry is full of challenges but also full of blessings.
 When we see that we can make differences in whatever path of life we find ourselves, that gives us hope and strength to go on.
 To be patient and trust in God, about feelings of uncertainty, that must be the basis.

 I want to encourage everyone who reads this commentary to indeed have a Happy New Year.
 A blessed new year that will enable each of us to do what we love to do; be a working partner in God’s Creation… what a blessing when we take that to heart!

 I close with a verse from Proverbs 3:5-6.
 “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”
 (NIV)

 Happy New Year and may God bless each of us as we go about life.

 Ed Scharringa is Board of Directors President for the Christian Farmers Federation of Ontario.
 The CFFO Commentary represents the opinions of the writer and does not necessarily represent CFFO policy.
-The CFFO Commentary is heard weekly on CFCO Chatham, CKXS Chatham, CKNX Wingham, and CHLP Listowel.
+The CFFO Commentary is heard on CFCO Chatham, CKXS Chatham, CKNX Wingham, and CHLP Listowel.